P2Pool-Observer/consensus/README.md

 * Via Matrix private message to [@DataHoarder:monero.social](https://matrix.to/#/@datahoarder:monero.social)
 * Email to `weebdatahoarder [at] protonmail.com`.

-If sending mail, it's recommended to send an advisory private message to Matrix.
+> **Note:** If sending mail, it's recommended to send an advisory private message to Matrix.

 You must disclose usage of automated tools (fuzzers, static checkers) or AI-driven tools if used on your findings.